JustAppSec

 What happened

-A Cloudflare CNA CVE record for CVE-2026-2835 reports a critical HTTP Request Smuggling issue in the Pingora HTTP proxy framework affecting parsing of HTTP/1.0 requests and handling of Transfer-Encoding.
-The vulnerability arises from allowing HTTP/1.0 request bodies to be close-delimited and from incorrect handling of multiple Transfer-Encoding values, which can cause Pingora's request framing to become inconsistent with backend servers' interpretation.
+Pingora is Cloudflare's open-source Rust framework for building fast, reliable, and programmable HTTP proxy services.
+CVE-2026-2835 reports a critical HTTP request smuggling issue in the Pingora HTTP proxy framework.
+The vulnerability arises from allowing HTTP/1.0 request bodies to be close-delimited and from incorrect handling of multiple Transfer-Encoding values, causing Pingora's request framing to become inconsistent with backend servers.

 Who is impacted

-• The CVE notes the primary risk is for standalone Pingora deployments in front of backends that accept HTTP/1.0 requests.
+• Primary risk is for standalone Pingora deployments in front of backends accepting HTTP/1.0.

 What to do now

-• If you cannot upgrade immediately, implement request filtering to reject:
+• If you cannot patch, implement request filtering to reject:

 • Any non-HTTP/1.1 request